 Our experienced Professional Licensing Practice attorneys will assist you with determining the best course of action and, if necessary, represent you before the licensing board or the administrative hearing system.

-For more than 30 years, Chapman Law Group has helped clients in Michigan (including Detroit, Ann Arbor, Grand Rapids, Dearborn and Troy), while our offices in Florida handle HIPAA compliance and licensing matters across the state, including for Miami, Tampa, Jacksonville, West Palm Beach and Orlando.
+For 35 years, Chapman Law Group has helped clients with professional licensing matters in Michigan (including Detroit, Ann Arbor, Grand Rapids, Dearborn and Troy), while our offices in Florida handles licensing matters across the state, including for Miami, Tampa, Jacksonville, West Palm Beach and Orlando.

 Contact us today for a consultation.